How (and Why) The Truck Wreck Happened

 It wasn’t until we obtained a trial date that the insurance carrier offered a dime.
 While they continued to try to blame Coach for the wreck, they recognized that 21 safety violations – the root cause of which was an apathetic, out-of-state company – plus a church-going, longtime football coach whose former players were lining up to testify on his behalf, could result in a very large verdict.

-Thus, shortly before trial they paid far more money than we initially asked for.
+Thus, our injury attorney adds, shortly before trial, they paid far more money than we initially asked for.
 The money did not un-break Coach’s back or reverse any brain damage, but it did prevent his suffering from going in vain.
 Additionally, we made the settlement contingent upon the company taking all necessary steps with the South Carolina Department of Transportation to get a traffic light at the intersection where the 18 wheeler wreck occurred in an effort to prevent future injury to other innocent people.